Master's Degree in Terrestrial Biodiversity and Conservation in Islands

 36 – Identification, study and monitoring of the causes that affect the conservation of living beings.

-37 – Categorize endangered species
+37 – Categorize threatened species

 38 – Assess the vulnerability of island biota.